 They can also jeopardise positive initiatives to reuse and recycle materials and products, due to the risk of persistent chemicals being transferred into new products or being released into the environment during processing.

-‘Furniture 360’ Leader, multi-awarded eco-architect, Mark Thomson, says that the Chemicals of Concern Report is a wake-up call for the entire furniture industry supply chain.
+‘Furniture 360’ Project Leader, Mark Thomson, says that the Chemicals of Concern Report is a wake-up call for the entire furniture industry supply chain.

 ‘The achievable challenge is for the furniture industry to design-out the use of hazardous chemicals that are present in our homes, schools, workplaces and government buildings.